eviatarbach/parasweep/README.md

 - cleaning/moving of generated files
 - post-processing
 - more examples, testing
-- errors if not all parameters are used in template
 - formatters for templates (i.e., for Fortran number formats)
 - command-line interface
 - Python functions